issamsaid/ulist/README.md

 ```

 ## Setting up and building
-The <b>ulist</b> project has multiple components, each in a subdirectory of the
+The **ulist** project has multiple components, each in a subdirectory of the
 root directory (ulist).
 The [src](https://github.com/issamsaid/ulist/tree/master/src)
 subdirectory is the C/C++ file necessary to build the static library
 `libulist.a`, the [test](https://github.com/issamsaid/ulist/tree/master/test) subdirectory contains the unit tests of the library,